nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 -----------------------

-*A Pull Request is when one GitHub user asks another GitHub user to accept code into their repo; "I hereby request that you pull this code".
+*A Pull Request is when one GitHub user asks another GitHub user to accept code into their repo; "I hereby request that you pull this code into your repo".
 A pull request exists until it is merged (accepted), modified, or closed ("no thanks") by the repo owner.*

 So you have created a branch, worked on some code, committed the code to your branch, and synchronized *your* local repo with *your* fork of the project on